Multiverse (DC Comics): Infinite Multiverse

 The Monitor is awakened by the destruction of the positive matter universes and starts a plan to save the Multiverse but his efforts, and later those of his protégé, Harbinger, with the help of the heroes of the Multiverse, only manage to save five universes.
 In a desperate effort to save all existence, heroes and villains unite in order to stop Krona from splitting the Universe and stop the Anti-Monitor from altering the moment of creation and make the Antimatter Universe the only one.
 They succeed in saving all existence but in the process, the Multiverse, its countless duplicate worlds and its history ceased to exist.
 The five universes that were saved were folded together into a single universe, placing all the heroes and villains into a single timeline.
-For example, Justice Society of Earth-Two instead became a team active in the 1940s that inspired the Justice League to form decades later.
+For example, the Justice Society of Earth-Two instead became a team active in the 1940s that inspired the Justice League to form decades later.
 In the event of any duplicate characters, the original Earth-One version would take precedence.

 All the universes existed within the same space, but had a unique vibration that kept them separated.
 Only by "tuning" to the specific frequency of a universe could a person leap to another Earth, as Barry Allen discovered as he tried to perform a disappearing act by vibrating his molecules at super-speed (Flash #123).
-The "speedster" later developed a machine called the "Cosmic Treadmill", which, when it was used by people who controlled the Speed Force, it allowed the users to trespass the "vibrational barriers".
+Barry later developed a machine called the "Cosmic Treadmill", which, when it was used by people who controlled the Speed Force, it allowed the users to trespass the "vibrational barriers".
 Magic and cosmic incidents also made many people to travel to other universes.

-Every universe could have its own dimensions, such as the Fifth Dimension (where Mr. Mxyztplk (Earth-Two), Mr. Mxyzptlk and Bat-Mite (both Earth-One) came from), alternate timelines (Kamandi and the 30th century of Earth-One) and realms (Hell, Heaven, Gemworld, etc.).
+Every universe could have its own dimensions, such as the Fifth Dimension (where Mister Mxyzptlk and Bat-Mite originate from), alternate timelines (Kamandi and the 30th century of Earth-One) and realms (Hell, Heaven, Gemworld, etc.).
 In addition to the unique Antimatter Universe, the dimension of the New Gods (the Fourth World) was also believed unique, although there is evidence that there could have been alternate versions of them (as those appearing in Earth-17 and Earth-Crossover).